THREE COCKTAILS WITH A STORY TO TELL

 Guests are often concerned with what’s in the glass, but it’s the role of bartenders and servers as storytellers to convey the (sometimes many) stories behind the drink.

-Understanding the flavours and composition of a drink is fundamental, but knowing the context, the time and setting, the reason for it’s creation really paints the full picture.
+Understanding the flavors and composition of a drink is fundamental, but knowing the context, the time and setting, the reason for it’s creation really paints the full picture.
 It helps us know why and how a drink came to exist, so that we may better use our current environments to create new classics.

 Gin, lemon, sugar and soda – traditionally built over ice in a highball or, later, a Collins glass.
 Bright, sour and sometimes referred to as ‘spiked lemonade’, the Tom Collins allegedly harks from a potent gin punch and is on record as far back as 1887 in ‘The Bartender’s Guide’ by Jerry Thomas.